Katima Mulilo Rural

 Katima Mulilo Rural is one of the eight constituencies in Namibia's Zambezi Region.
 Its administrative centre is located in Bukalo.
-The constituency has a population of 24,016, an area of 1,620 square kilometres and a population density of 14.82 per square kilometre, making it the fourth largest constituency in the region.
-Approximately 10 per cent of the constituency is prone to flooding every year.
+The constituency covers an area of 1,935 km2 and had a population of 16,399 in 2011, making it the fourth largest constituency in the region.
+There is a health centre in Bukalo and clinics in Ngoma, Muyako, and Ibbu.